Driving The Future: What Cars (And The Automotive Sector) Will Look Like Moving Forward

 As the electric vehicle (EV) market grows, there has also been a mounting debate on their green credentials, with a focus on how effective they really are in lowering harmful emissions.
 Although according to vehicle registration statistics, EVs do not release a single gram of CO2, this is misleading as emissions are released both when generating the electricity used to power EVs, as well as during the vehicle manufacturing process.
 Quantifying these emissions has led to a heated debate and conflicting studies on EVs.

-A new study by the Munich based think tank ifo institute has thrown further petrol on the flames (or, excuse the pun, water on the circuit boards).
+A new study by the Munich based think tank Ifo institute has thrown further petrol on the flames (or, excuse the pun, water on the circuit boards).
 The study takes two comparable car models (a diesel Mercedes and an electric Tesla) and calculates that building both cars requires more or less the same amount of CO2–8.6 tonnes per car.
-It also calculates that producing a diesel motor causes slightly higher emissions (0.8 tonnes) than making the electric motors (0.3 tonnes) and those additional components for the Mercedes create just 1 tonne of CO2 compared to the 1.5 of the Tesla, largely due to a large amount of energy needed for the mining, production and recycling of lithium, cobalt, and manganese, used in electric car batteries.
+It also calculates that producing a diesel motor causes slightly higher emissions (0.8 tonnes) than making the electric motors (0.3 tonnes) and that additional component for the Mercedes create just 1 tonne of CO2 compared to the 1.5 of the Tesla, largely due to the large amount of energy needed for the mining, production and recycling of lithium, cobalt, and manganese, used in electric car batteries.

 The green credentials of EVs, therefore, depend on rapid decarbonisation of electricity generation, as well as technological advancement in battery technology, so that they can become effective tools in the fight against climate change.
 If countries do not transition towards renewables and low carbon energy sources, then electric vehicles will continue to be dragged into the “zero emissions” debate.